Lines Written a Few Miles above Tintern Abbey: Responses

 The picture of the mind revives again.

-Mills restates the sentiment in a more pedestrian way as "I was here before, a long time ago,/ and now I am here again", and then elaborates the thesis through the rest of his poem of how revisiting whatever scene or occasion will always fall short of recreating the freshness of a first impression.
+Collins restates the sentiment in a more pedestrian way as "I was here before, a long time ago,/ and now I am here again", and then elaborates the thesis through the rest of his poem of how revisiting whatever scene or occasion will always fall short of recreating the freshness of a first impression.

 Another response comes from the deafblind writer John Lee Clark.
 His "A protactile version of Tintern Abbey" embodies a tangential attempt through physical rather than conceptual means "to embrace Wordsworth's challenge of capturing beauty without sight, using tactile language to evoke sensory depth".
 Both further the reader's appreciation of a familiar text by approaching it from a novel angle and perhaps 'reviving' something of the inward experience that Wordsworth considered so important to communicate.